abhilak/javascript-compiler/README.md

 # Practical JavaScript Compiler

 ## Issues
-- function call to a parent scope doesn't work
+- function call to a parent scope doesn't work (function hoisting)

 ## Unique Stuff
 - Breaks and continues don't signal errors, but they are silently removed